EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 :::tip

-Non PvP-focused players can still be of help at the Si PvP to focus on logistics and supplying your army, allowing them to support your best fighters and maintain the flow of essential resources.
+Non PvP-focused players can still be of help at the siege banner!
+They can focus on logistics and supplying your army, allowing them to support your best fighters and maintain the flow of essential resources.
+They can also play a critical defensive role, by taking up positions as archers from within the gank, or conduct airstrikes by dropping TNT minecarts on top of the banner.

 :::